Anyone who has graduated college within the last decade or so can tell

 Forgiveness on your student loans may seem great, but it’s a real

 downer when the tax man comes calling.
-Forgiven student loan debt is treated
+Depending on the terms of the of

-as income on your tax return for the year the loan is forgiven, and you’ll
+on your tax return for the year the loan is forgiven, and you might be

-For more information about student loan forgiveness, talk to a New York
+For more information about debt forgiveness, talk to our